All Episodes

 Thank you.

-Yes, you do have another intriguing show.
+And yes, you do have another intriguing show, Art.

-While I was in the military, I was stationed on temporary duty at Fort George T. Meade, Maryland, the National Security Agency.
+But while I was in the military, I was stationed on temporary duty at Fort George T. Meade, Maryland, the National Security Agency.

 The Puzzle Palace.